Kylamber/kylamber.github.io/content/blog/python-getting-started/index.md

 There are two styles of writing Python code.
 One is writing to files ending in .py and the other is cells inside files ending in .ipynb.

 Starting with .py files, simply create one.
-For example create a file named 'hello_world.py' and using your preferred text editors such as Notepad, TextEditor, etc, write this
+For example create a file named 'hello_world.py' and using your preferred text editors such as Notepad, TextEditor, VSCode, etc, write this

 ```python { lineNos=false }
 print("hello world")